floragunncom/search-guard-docs/index.md

 <h2 align="center">Security and Alerting for Elasticsearch and OpenSearch</h2>

-<h1 align="center">Search Guard Tech Preview Documentation</h1>
+<h1 align="center">Search Guard FLX Documentation</h1>

-Welcome to the preview of the next generation of Search Guard!
-We provide you this preview in order to give you an impression of the changes and an opportunity to test it and give feedback.
+Welcome to Search Guard FLX, the next generation of Search Guard!

-Please note that this preview is not yet ready for use in production systems.
+Please note that Search Guard FLX is a beta version, which might be not yet ready for use in production systems.
 It might have bugs.
-Also, we might decide to introduce further breaking changes before the release.

 ## What's New

-This technical preview brings a number of fundamental improvements and updates to Search Guard.
+Search Guard FLX brings a number of fundamental improvements and updates to Search Guard.
 These require breaking changes in the configuration format.

 Major changes include: